Can My Children Get Benefits if I am Disabled?

 A Pennsylvania Attorney for Disability Benefits for Children Can Help

+Applying for Social Security benefits is challenging.
+An error or omission will result in a denial of benefits.
+Our experienced Social Security Disability attorneys will help you avoid the common mistakes many people make and assist you in receiving the benefits you deserve.
 If you are disabled and want your children to receive benefits through your record, talk to an attorney today.
 Whether your child is disabled or not, they may be eligible to receive additional benefits through your disability claims.
-For a free consultation on your case, call Young, Marr, and Associates’ Pennsylvania disability lawyers at (215) 701-6519 to reach our Pennsylvania offices.
+For a free consultation on your case, call Young, Marr, and Associates’ Philadelphia disability lawyers at (215) 701-6519 to reach our Pennsylvania offices.